ANAND060218/HackRX_cookies/README.md

 change the runtime to t4 GPU (option)

-copy the below single cell code and past in one cell --> click the run button -->give continue or allow it will ask you to access the drive because we store the cache data in google drive --> it will give a public api via cloud flare then test it!
+copy the below single cell code and past in one cell --> click the run button -->click (continue or allow) it will ask you to access the drive because we store the cache data in google drive --> finally it will give a public api via cloudflare then test it!
 That's It!

     # ─── MOUNT DRIVE FOR CACHE ───────────────────────────────────────────────
     from google.colab import drive